/50

 True or False: If someone is bitten by a wild animal, they should always seek medical attention.

-What is the best way to control severe bleeding from a wound?
+What is the best way to treat a victim of electrical shock?

 Think about what happens when a bone is broken.